timwassenburg/timwassenburg/README.md

 # Hi there, I'm Tim!

-I'm a passionate Laravel developer with over 10 years of experience creating web applications.
-I specialize in building scalable and robust backends using the Laravel framework, and I love working with modern technologies like Livewire, Tailwindcss, and AWS.
-Owner of [Codexion](https://codexion.nl) and [InterimBlue](https://interimblue.com).
+With a decade of expertise in crafting web applications, I am a dedicated Laravel developer and the proud founder of [Codexion](https://codexion.nl) and [InterimBlue](https://interimblue.com).
+My specialization lies in developing scalable and resilient backends using Laravel.
+I am passionate about leveraging technologies such as PHP, Laravel, Filament, Livewire, and Tailwind CSS to deliver top-notch user experiences.

 ## Tech Stack